Positive sectional curvature is not preserved under the Ricci flow in dimensions seven and thirteen: Two- and three-parameter families, nearby spaces, and the general case

-Here we consider metrics on $W_{1,1}^7$ of the form $(t,s_0,s_1,s_2)$ with $s_1=s_2$.
-We denote $s:=s_1=s_2$ for the convenience of the reader.
+Here we consider metrics on $W_{1,1}^7$ of the form $\langle\cdot,\cdot\rangle_{t,s_0,s_1,s_2}$ with $s_1=s_2$.
+We denote $s:=s_1=s_2$ for simplicity.
 Also, in order to avoid any confusion between $s$ and $s_0$, we set $x:=s_0$.
-Thus the quadruples of positive numbers describing the corresponding metrics read as $(t,x,s,s)$.
 Before giving the proof of Theorem~\ref{THM:3-parameter}, let us explain how the background given in Section~\ref{S:prelim} is adapted to this family of metrics.
-In what follows, we may drop some parameters from the equations in order to facilitate the reading.